PavanCeaser/Avathar/README.md

 Created Avthar of Lord  Sri Visnu in java, using abstruct/interface, implement,override,object creation.

 #To run just create a java class as Avathar.
+then paste the program without creating the main method.